wolfoerster/SmartLogging/README.md

 `LogWriter.MinimumLogLevel = LogLevel.Warning`

-Note that the lowest accepted maxSize is 16 kB.
+Note that the lowest accepted maxSize is 64 kB and the highest is 64 MB.

 If the log file exceeds the maximum size the current log file is copied to a file called *"MyApp.log.log"* if the original file is called *"MyApp.log"*